pg-support/supt-km/docs/3. Policies/Warranty Policy/Warranty Period.md

 -   1-year warranty for rest of the world

+Some of our dealers offer a longer warranty than Positive Grid.
+For example, Thomann (EU) provides a 3-year warranty, while Positive Grid only covers the product for 2 years.
+After the warranty period, please ask the customer to contact the dealer directly.
+(240808)

 ## Extended warranty for Pre-order Spark (expired)

 -   2-year warranty (from the date of delivery) for all pre-ordered Spark -